Steens Mountain

 Alvord Desert and Steens Summit in the early spring

 Below is an image by my good friend Michel Hersen.
-It was taken perhaps 8 miles south of the picture above, looking back at the Sheepshead Mountains, with the Alvord Desert in the foreground....for more by Michel, click here.
+It was taken perhaps 8 miles south of the picture above, looking back at the Sheepshead Mountains, with the Alvord Desert in the foreground.
+The primitive Steens Mountain Hot Springs is a short distance to the left of where the photographer was standing....for more by Michel, click here.
 The naming of the Sheepshead Mountains is a sad chapter in Oregon history -- the original California Bighorn Sheep that inhabited the area were annihilated by the "sheep scab" brought in by the domestic sheep herds in the 1880s, and for many years thereafter the mountains were littered with the skulls of dead Bighorns.
 This event coincided with the migration of Basque peoples to the southeast corner of Oregon.
 They were commonly coming from Nevada and California to the south, and their population expansion into the region continued up into the 1920s and 30s, centering around Steens Mountain, Ontario and the Jordan Valley.
 They brought a rich cultural heritage.
 Euskaldunak.

-* Note: the 175,000 acre Steens Wilderness is more than 3 times the size of the sadly-undersized Mt.
+* Note: the 175,000 acre Steens Wilderness is more than 3 times the size of the still-undersized Mt.
 Hood Wilderness (click link for commentary).

 More Steens!
 Click below

-First Steens Winter East to West Crossing, 1974
+First Steens Winter West to East Crossing, 1974

 Steens Mountain Links and Contacts